compoundingeffects/bigpictureschool/computer_science.md

 ## Computer Science

 At its core, computer science is the study of computation - the systematic process of solving problems through precise steps.
-To understand this from first principles, let's examine the foundational concepts:
+To understand this from first principles, let's examine the foundational concepts.

 **Information and Data**